BrianLM/smart-shop/README.md

 # The Application

-Shopping list organizer for making smarter, reusable lists
+Shopping list organizer for making smarter, reusable lists.
+It can be found here, https://brianlm.github.io/smart-shop/index.html.

 ## The tech